 - Long enough that it can extend out of the beak

-Parrot tongues are Y-shaped, long, and end in an indentation.
-This is caused by a forked bone on the inside.
-According to Acta Biomater, this bone is called the paraglossal.
-It’s responsible for giving the tongue its prehensile abilities.
-In basic terms, it helps these birds grasp and hold onto things.
+Parrots’ tongues are Y-shaped, long, and end in an indentation.
+According to Acta Biomater, this bone is called the paraglossal, giving the tongue its prehensile abilities, enabling parrots to grasp and hold onto things.

 The paraglossal bone is one of 5 different bones in the tongue.
 Together, they comprise the Hyoid apparatus.
 The main purpose of this is to: